imarc/handbook/frontend.md

     </div>

 A few things to note:
-* `viewbox` is set on the initial symbol definition
+* `viewbox` is set on the initial symbol definition.
-* The SVG is set to `display: none;`
+* The SVG is set to `display: none;`.
-* Best practice is to wrap SVG symbols in a parent `<div>`, which you can use for standard positioning, sizing, and styling for your icons
+* Best practice is to wrap SVG symbols in a parent `<div>`, which you can use for standard positioning, sizing, and styling for your icons.

 ### Font Awesome